odair-sousa/odair-sousa/README.md

 - 👋 Hi, I’m @odair-sousa
-- 👀 I’m interested in php, javascrpt and mmorpg
+- 👀 I’m interested in php, javascrpt, ⚛react and mmorpg
-- 🌱 I’m currently learning php, javascript
+- 🌱 I’m currently learning php, javascript and MYSQL
 - 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me: odair.o@outlook.com